houseabsolute/HTML-Mason/README.md

 In this component you see a mix of standard HTML and Mason elements.
 The bare '%' prefixing the first line tells Mason that this is a line of Perl code.
-One line below, the embedded S<E<lt>% ... %E<gt>> tag gets replaced with the return value of its contents, evaluated as a Perl expression.
+One line below, the embedded <% ...&nbsp;%> tag gets replaced with the return value of its contents, evaluated as a Perl expression.

 Beyond this trivial example, components can also embed serious chunks